chase-seibert/blog/_drafts/laying-someone-off.md

 ---
-title: Manager Layoff Survival Guide
+title: How to Handle Layoffs as a Manager
 tags: manager
 toc: true
 header: